 Phonemic awareness activities make it easier for 3 and 4 year old child to learn alphabet sounds and phonics.
 Research shows that children who struggle to learn to read also struggle to isolate individual sounds in words.

-In fact, phonemic awareness is said to be the best predictor of success with learning to read!
+In fact, phonemic awareness is the best predictor of success with learning to read!
 That's because letters are symbols that represent speech sounds.

-Playing I Spy with Montessori language objects is a fun way to help children start developing phonemic awareness.
+Playing I Spy with Montessori language objects is a fun way to help preschool and kindergarten children start developing phonemic awareness.

-Once your child can identify at least the beginning sound of spoken words, then it's simply a matter of showing what each speech sound looks.
+Once your 3-5 year old child can identify at least the beginning sound of spoken words, then it's simply a matter of showing what each speech sound looks.

 If you’re interested in hands-on alphabet activities for learning letter sounds, you’ll find Montessori language objects very useful.
-They make a great alternative to worksheets for phonics!
+They offer a fun alternative to phonics worksheets for preschool and kindergarten kids.

 For example, you could invite your child to identify the beginning sound of Montessori language objects and match them with Montessori sandpaper letters or moveable alphabet letters.